-Figuring all this out is going to take a while.
+Figuring all this out is going to take some time.
 Preventing Alzheimer’s and other forms of dementia by changing the way you live may turn out to be the best solution until researchers find drugs that can treat the tens of millions worldwide who have received the fateful diagnosis.

 Image Source: Garrondo/Wikimedia Commons